Skip to content

 How is ProAdvisor different from a CPA or EA?

-A CPA is a state-licensed accounting credential (tax filing, audit, attestation).
-An EA is a federal credential for IRS representation.
-A ProAdvisor is an Intuit-issued platform certification — proficiency on QuickBooks software, not licensure to practice.
-TechBrot operators are ProAdvisors but not CPAs/EAs; for tax filing and representation, we coordinate with your CPA or refer you to one.
+A CPA is a state-licensed accounting credential governed by each state’s Board of Accountancy — it authorizes tax filing, audit, and attestation (signed financial-statement opinions).
+An EA (Enrolled Agent) is a federal credential issued by the IRS that grants unlimited rights to represent taxpayers before the IRS.
+A ProAdvisor is an Intuit-issued product certification — it certifies proficiency operating QuickBooks software, not a license to practice public accounting or represent taxpayers.
+The credentials are independent: a CPA or EA is not automatically a ProAdvisor, and a ProAdvisor is not automatically a CPA or EA.
+TechBrot operators are ProAdvisors but not CPAs/EAs; for tax filing and IRS/state representation, we coordinate with your CPA or EA or refer you to one.

 Why does the certification matter for buyers?

 Three signals: technical proficiency on the specific platform you’ll be working in, ongoing investment in keeping up with platform changes (rate tables, schema updates, Desktop sunset), and third-party accountability to a credentialing body.
+The annual-recertification requirement is the part buyers underweight: because Intuit retires and rewrites the exam every year, a current credential means the ProAdvisor re-tested against this year’s version of the product rather than coasting on a pass from several releases ago.
+And because status is published on Intuit’s public directory, the claim is checkable before any money changes hands.
 Practical implication: ProAdvisor-credentialed firms deliver cleaner setups, more accurate reconciliations, and smoother CPA handoffs than non-credentialed bookkeepers.

 What a Certified QuickBooks ProAdvisor actually is.